bflaven/learning_python_for_all/001_python_crash_course_eric_matthes/README.md

 **User:**

-Write a Python class for a object named "Tree" with the following characteristics: Trunk, Roots, Branches, Crown.
-Within this Class "Tree", write four different methods (functions) for each of the four seasons: Winter, Summer, Autumn, Spring plus an extra method named Vivaldi that tells a random info among ten specific information on Tree.
+Write a Python class for a object named "Tree" with the following characteristics: "Trunk", "Roots", "Branches", "Crown".
+Within this Class "Tree", write four different methods (functions) for each of the four seasons: "Winter", "Summer", "Autumn", "Spring" plus an extra method named "Vivaldi" that tells a random info among ten specific information on Tree.

 **Assistant:**